 - Insufficient resources and support – People don’t have what’s needed to do the work properly;

 - Lack of accountability – People don’t “own” their jobs and agreements; and

 - Incomplete conversations – Problems and projects linger without resolution.

-The (subscription) Group Workplace Assessment uses the same survey as the Workplace Communication Assessment outlined above, but in a format that allows you to see the totals for responses from a group.
+The (subscription) Group Workplace Assessment uses the same survey as the Workplace Communication Assessment outlined above, but can be summarized in a way that allows you to see the totals for responses from a group.
 This comes in two types of subscription, especially useful for: Managers who want to see which aspects of their department or team’s communication can most readily be improved; and for Consultants to scan multiple client organizations or groups to discover where certain types of workplace problems are occurring and where communications can be upgraded (or other solutions applied).